 As a phablet, we know that the Galaxy Note 8 will have a big screen.
 From the Note 3 onwards they’ve all had 5.7-inch screens, so it seems Samsung has settled on that being the optimal size.

-And the physical dimensions wouldn’t necessarily need to change to accommodate that growth, as it’s also rumored that the Galaxy S8 could ditch the home button and be almost all screen on the front – potentially with the fingerprint scanner built into the display.
+And the physical dimensions wouldn’t necessarily need to change to accommodate that growth, as it’s also rumored that the Galaxy S8 will ditch the home button and be almost all screen on the front – potentially with the fingerprint scanner built into the display.

 Another, albeit less likely possibility, is that the Galaxy Note 8 could have a foldable screen.
 Samsung has been working on this tech for years, and it’s rumored that the company will launch two foldable phones in 2017.
+But we don't feel like it's due for a flagship phone just yet – not this year at least.

 As well as the size and form, the resolution of the screen could also change.
 The Samsung Galaxy Note 7 – and various other recent Samsung flagships – have QHD screens, which are plenty for most uses, but don’t quite cut it for VR, which Samsung is pushing with Gear VR.